Seguenzia hapala

 Seguenzia hapala is a species of sea snail, a marine gastropod mollusk in the family Seguenziidae.

 Description

-The height of the shell of Seguenzia hapala attains 3 mm, with a delicate, translucent appearance characteristic of many deep-sea gastropods.
-The shell is conical and finely sculptured with spiral ridges, providing structural strength despite its fragile composition.
-The aperture is oval-shaped, and the species possesses an operculum that allows it to protect itself when retracted into the shell.
-The coloration is typically whitish to pale, which is an adaptation to its deep-sea habitat with minimal light.

-As a detritivore, Seguenzia hapala plays a role in the marine ecosystem by consuming organic material that settles on the ocean floor.
-This diet helps to recycle nutrients and maintain the balance of deep-sea environments.
-The snail's radula, a specialized feeding organ, is adapted for scraping detritus and microscopic particles off soft substrates.
+The height of the shell attains 3 mm.
+The species is a deitrivore.

 Distribution

 This marine species occurs in the Gulf of Mexico, the Caribbean Sea, the Lesser Antilles; in the Atlantic Ocean off Florida and Northern Brazil at depths between 80 m and 150 m.
 The species is tropical and most commonly found on soft substrates; with a range of 25°N - 30°S, 82°E - 50°E.